puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 organize it into a **module** within your Puppet master's **codedir**.
 This structure lets Puppet keep track of where to find all the resources it needs to manage your infrastructure.

-## Review

-Nice work, you've finished the first quest on your way to Puppet mastery.
-At this point you should have a general understanding of what Puppet is and some of its core concepts and tools.

-We covered the the installation of the Puppet agent on a new node using an install script hosted on the Puppet master.

-With that new node set up, you learned about the *resource abstraction layer*, a key Puppet concept.
-You used `facter` to view system facts, and used the `puppet resource` tool to investigate and modify the state of a `user` resource.

-We introduced the role of certificates in the master/agent relationship, and the communication that takes place during a puppet agent run.
-Finally, you defined a `notify` resource in the master's `site.pp` manifest and triggered a puppet agent run on the agent node to enforce that configuration.